What is a Good News Club?

 How can I get involved?

 There are several opportunities to be involved with a Good News Club.
 You can pray for the children and teachers in the club.
-Become a club teacher or helper by contacting your local chapter and asking about training and opportunities.
-Read more.
+Become a club teacher or helper by contacting us and asking about opportunities at firstname.lastname@example.org.